 1. Retina Display

 The most touted feature of the new iPad is its ultra-high-resolution “retina” display, which clocks in at 2,048 x 1,536 pixels — a million more pixels than a 1080p HDTV.
 Thanks to the extra pixels and the iPad’s new graphics processor, the screen has 44% better color saturation.
 The screen’s pixels are so small, Apple says it had to change the design of the LCD itself to elevate the pixels above the circuitry to prevent distortion.
 Apple calls it the best display ever made for a mobile device, and — from the specs — it’s hard to disagree.
+It’s still not immune to problems though, iPad screens do sometimes experience issues that could result in it needing to be replaced.
+This is also the case when it is dropped or damaged through other means which result in the screen being broken, cracked or smashed.

 2. A5X Processor